The following section covers all the relevant details regarding your meshStack user account.

 Navigate to the Profile page via the navigation on the top right of the meshPanel.

 Here you can find all your personal information stored in the meshStack.
 You can also expand an area on the bottom of the page, to see a list of related systems, that also persist your personal information (e.g. cloud platforms).
 In general meshStack tries to store as little of your personal information as possible in the different systems.

 Platform Notification Subscriptions

 Here you can also manage your subscriptions if you wish to receive emails for any platform notifications.
-While all platform notifications are also shown in the meshPanel (i.e. project overview/dashboards) it can be useful to subscribe to notifications for specific platforms.
+While all platform notifications are also shown in the meshPanel (i.e. control planes) it can be useful to subscribe to notifications for specific platforms.
 Notifications have a severity level (info > warning > critical) and you can select to only receive notifications above a certain level, i.e. selecting a minimum severity of info will also include warnings and critical notifications while selecting warning will only include warnings and critical notifications.
-If you have important applications running in a specifc platform you might be interested in notifications with a serverity level of at least warning, so you'd be informed about service disruptions, platform outages, etc.
+If you have important applications running in a specific platform you might be interested in notifications with a severity level of at least warning, so you'd be informed about service disruptions, platform outages, etc.